cdmauney/design-system-website/src/content/your-product-on-ibm-cloud/user-flow/user-flow.md

 **Users approach your product with specific goals in mind.
 When they achieve their goals quickly, they feel a sense of power.
 Thoughtful content and clean visual design add delight.
-Use this guidance to optimize the user's flow from discovery of your product to productive use.**
+Use this guidance to optimize the user's flow from discovery of your product to productive use.
+Test.**

 ## Contents